natalieagus/50002-2022/_problemset/problemset3.md

 2. A circuit that in bounded time indicates which of two game show contestants pressed their button first.
 	<div  cursor="pointer"  class="collapsible">Show Answer</div>  <div  class="content_answer">
 	<p>
 	This is a restatement of the "bounded time arbiter problem", known to be unsolvable in theory.
-In practice we can build a circuit to solve this problem where the probability of failure is related to $$t_{PD}$$.
-For "large" $$t_{PD}$$ (eg, 10's of nanoseconds in today's technologies) the probability of failure can be made very small (eg, 1 failure in billions of years).
+In practice we can build a circuit to solve this problem where the probability of failure is related to tpd.
+For "large" **tpd** (eg, 10's of nanoseconds in today's technologies) the probability of failure can be made very small (eg, 1 failure in billions of years).
 	</p>
 	</div><br>

 3. A circuit that determines if button A was pressed ***before*** a specified deadline.
 Assume the circuit has an accurate internal signal that transitions from 0 to 1 when the deadline is reached.
 The output should be 1 if the button was pressed on or before the deadline, 0 if pressed after the deadline.
-The output should be valid and stable within a specified $$t_{PD}$$.
+The output should be valid and stable within a specified tpd.
 	<div  cursor="pointer"  class="collapsible">Show Answer</div>  <div  class="content_answer">
 	<p>
 	This is another restatement of the "bounded time arbiter problem", known to be unsolvable in theory.
 Of course, given sufficiently long time bounds, we can engineer practical approximate solutions (see the answer to the previous question).